umts/aggressive-epsilon/README.md

 + `GET /reservations`

    This endpoint returns all of the reservations for a particular item type in a given time range.
+   You must have read access to the given item type.
    The `start_time` and `end_time` arguments must be in ISO 8601 format.
    Each reservation will list the start and end times in ISO 8601 format.
    If the requsted item type does not exist, the endpoint will return a blank response body and a 404.